glazzara/vaucanson1/doc/README.txt

 The goal of this library is  to enable the development of C++ programs in  an abstract  and  general way  with,  at the  same  time, a  large specialization  power.
 Indeed,  on   the  one  hand,  we  can  write algorithms working on every  automaton with weights over any semirings and  with words  from any  free  monoids.
 And  on the  other hand,  a particular  algorithm  can  be   specialized  for  a  particular  data structure implementing only a pseudo behaviour.

 Yet,   Vaucanson  is  an   ongoing  development   project.
 Therefore algorithms,  data  structures and  the  general  architecture are  not totally stable and well tested.

-Please send  any question or  comments to ``vaucanson@lrde.epita.fr``, and bug reports to ``vaucanson-bugs@lrde.epita.fr``.
+Please send  any question or comments  to vaucanson@lrde.epita.fr, and report bugs to either our issue tracker http://vaucanson.lrde.org/, or to vaucanson-bugs@lrde.epita.fr.

 Installation
 ============